-This is one of the most talked topic in the forums and make money online world.
-Till now no one was sure about the percentage of revenue adsense give to its publishers.
-Today in an official announcement Adsense revealed the exact detail on percentage of revenue they give to publishers.
+This is one of the most talked topics in the forums and bloggers who are using AdSense to monetize their blog.
+Till now very few publishers were aware of the percentage of revenue AdSense share with the publishers.
+Today in an official announcement AdSense team revealed the exact detail on percentage of revenue they give to publishers.

 Adsense for Search:

 Sharing this vital information will help publishers to build more trust in Google adsense.
-For me, it seems like growing influence of other ad networks made Google reveal their adsense rev share, as they also added
+For me, it seems like growing influence of other ad networks made Google revealed their AdSense revenue share, as they also added

 “Additionally, when considering different monetization options, we encourage you to focus on the total revenue generated from your site, rather than just revenue share, which can be misleading.
 For example, you would receive $68 with AdSense for content for $100 worth of advertising that appeared on your site.
 If another ad network offers an 80% revenue share, but is only able to collect $50 from ads served on your site, you would earn $40.
 In this case, a higher revenue share wouldn’t make up for the lower revenue yield of the other ad network.”